mrvovanness/ruby-ex/README.md

-Fork of sample openshift ruby app for experiments
+Fork of sample openshift ruby app for experiments and testing

 <!-- toc -->